JGCRI/gcam-doc/fusion.md

 Similiar to the `auto` declaration the `decltype` allows the coder to be lazy about declaring the type of some variable.
-This declartaion allows you to copy the type of some other variable.
+This declaration allows you to copy the type of some other variable.
 Although the true usefulness of this language tool is you can then use it to derive further types:

 `typename decltype( mSomeVector )::const_iterator`